-Savka DINEVA, Professor, Luleå University of Technology – Invité
+Savka DINEVA, Professor, Luleå University of Technology – Invited person

 Seismicity in underground mines is the result of stress perturbations and rock fractures induced by excavations.
 In the last decades, the problem of mining-induced seismicity has become more and more important due to the increasing depth of underground mines.
 Understanding mining-induced seismicity is, then, a fundamental purpose for improving seismic hazard assessment in deep mining operations, for mine infrastructure stability and mine workers safety.

-With the aim of better understanding interactions between stress modifications induced by mining and the generation of seismic activity, a deep area of Garpenberg mine (Sweden) was instrumented by Ineris with microseismic probes and geotechnical cells.
-The main objective of this thesis is to realize a comparative analysis of the recorded seismic and geotechnical data, along with a 3D numerical model, taking into account the mining sequence and the geological conditions.
+With the aim of better understanding interactions between stress modifications induced by mining and the generation of seismic activity, a deep area of Garpenberg mine (Sweden) has been instrumented by Ineris with microseismic probes and geotechnical cells.
+The main objective of this thesis was to realize a comparative analysis of the recorded seismic and geotechnical data, along with a 3D numerical model, taking into account the mining sequence and the geological conditions.

 A 3D elasto-plastic geo-mechanical numerical model was run considering a precise reconstruction of the geology, the virgin stress state and the mine sequence.
 The model simulates 70 excavation steps.
 The results show how the mining sequence, with one column of stopes being exploited upward and downward simultaneously, leads to high stress concentrations in the remaining pillar and to strong plastic deformation within the weak rocks.

 In the last part of this thesis, model results have been compared with seismic data analysis to investigate whether correlations exist.
-Results shows that mine-wide numerical models can be suitable for the analysis of mining induced seismicity at large-scale.
+Results shows that mine-wide numerical models can be suitable for the analysis of mining-induced seismicity at large scale.
 However, there are some aspects of the induced seismicity that the model cannot fully explain.
 This is particularly true for remote seismicity occurring at a distance from excavations, while better correlations are found when considering seismicity close to production areas.
-Further analysis will be needed in future works to deeper characterize remote seismicity and found appropriate constitutive law able to represent it within the model.
+Further analysis will be needed in future works to characterize remote seismicity more deeply and found appropriate constitutive law able to represent it within the model.